Do Shoppers Trust AI-Generated Product Images? We Asked

 Phase 1: Establish a Visual Baseline

-Research consistently shows shoppers prefer on-model photos over other formats.
-The first priority for retailers is ensuring PDPs have strong on-model coverage.
-AI imagery is being tested as a possible complement to human photography in filling gaps, but accuracy and brand alignment remain essential.
+Research consistently shows that shoppers prefer on-model photos over other formats.
+The first priority is reliable on-model coverage across ecommerce catalogs: every product detail page should feature at least one image that helps shoppers assess fit and styling.
+AI imagery can complement human photography by filling visual gaps and extending product-image assets, but accuracy and brand alignment remain essential.

 Phase 2: Experiment with Inspiration

-• Social media campaigns with virtual models wearing new drops.
+Social campaigns featuring virtual models wearing new drops.

 Beyond Fashion: Expanding Use Cases